nathantypanski/nathantypanski.com/pages/worklog.md

 ### NASA

-I've worked at NASA since September 2013.
+I worked at NASA from September 2013 to May 2015.
 My big project has been standardizing this huge volume of data files, where a team and I have built an expert system that uses fuzzy matching against our knowledgebase to standardize (meta)data.

 From my [Reddit post](http://www.reddit.com/r/cscareerquestions/comments/27umgk/anyone_here_work_in_machine_learning_big_data/ci4q5ws):